 As ordered reported by the House Committee on Financial Services on December 13, 2017

-Because enacting the bill would affect direct spending and revenues, pay-as-you-go procedures apply.
+Because H.R.
+2219 would affect direct spending and revenues, pay-as-you-go procedures apply.

 CBO estimates that enacting H.R.
-4545 would not increase net direct spending or on-budget deficits by more than $2.5 billion in any of the four consecutive 10-year periods beginning in 2028.
+2219 would not significantly increase net direct spending or on-budget deficits in any of the four consecutive 10-year periods beginning in 2028.